ellisztamas/fecundity_components/README.md

 7. **surv**: Survival to reproduction.

 Traits 3, 5 and 7 are taken directly from [Ågren *et al.*, 2013](http://www.pnas.org/content/110/52/21077/).
 Traits 4 and 6 are not directly observed, but estimated as the product of other variables.
-This is described in the main text, and done by `R/rqtl_files.R`.
+This is described in the main text, and done by `R/002.rqtl_files.R`.

 ## Analysis workflow

 The master script `R/000.master_script.R` gives an overview of the scripts to:

-1. Format raw data
+* Format raw data
-2. Perform statistical tests
+* Perform statistical tests
-3. Run QTL mapping for each trait
+* Run QTL mapping for each trait
-4. Format QTL results.
+* Format QTL results.
-5. Calculate genetic correlations
+* Calculate genetic correlations

 The manuscript is created with the Rmarkdown document `manuscript/fecundity_manuscript.Rmd`.
 Supporting information is at the end of this document.

 ### Parental data

-* Parental lines are formatted in `R/parents.R`
+* Parental lines are formatted in `R/001.parents.R`
-* Bootstraps of selection coefficients for parental fitness components are run in `R/boostrap_selection_coefficients.R`, and the output saved to `output/boostrap_selection_coefficients.rds`.
+* Bootstraps of selection coefficients for parental fitness components are run in `R/003.boostrap_selection_coefficients.R`, and the output saved to `output/boostrap_selection_coefficients.rds`.
-* Wilcox-tests on parental seed mass data are run in `R/mass_wilcox_tests.R`
+* Wilcox-tests on parental seed mass data are run in `R/005.mass_wilcox_tests.R`
+* There is some horrible base-R code in this script.
+I'm sorry.

 ### RIL phenotypes
-* Formatting RIL phenotypes and preparation of input files for `R/qtl` is done in `R/rqtl_files.R`.
+* Formatting RIL phenotypes and preparation of input files for `Rqtl` is done in `R/002.rqtl_files.R`.
 * Genetic correlations and bootstrap confidence intervals are calculated in `R/014.genetic_correlations.R`, which outputs a summary table to `output/genetic_correlations.csv`.
-* `R/heritabilities.R` calculates broad sense heritabilities on traits that were directly observed (surv, frut, seed, mass, ffit) rather than inferred; see [experimental set up](#experimental-set-up).
+* `R/004.heritabilities.R` calculates broad sense heritabilities on traits that were directly observed (surv, frut, seed, mass, ffit) rather than inferred; see [experimental set up](#experimental-set-up).
 Outputs to `output/heritabilties.rds`.

 ### QTL mapping

-- `R/rqtl_files.R` formats RIL data into R/qtl files.
+- `R/002.rqtl_files.R` formats RIL data into R/qtl files.
 - `R/perform_mapping.R` is a generic function to import an R/qtl input file, run permutations, and fit `stepwiseqtl()` models to the data.
 Output is saved as as RDS file in `output` folder with a generic names like `stepwise_trait.rds`.
-- For each trait there is a script `R/mapping_trait.R` that called `perform_mapping.R` on that trait.
-Shell scripts to running these on a cluster using SLURM are given in `sh/`.
+- For each trait there is a script `R/xxx_mapping_trait.R` that called `perform_mapping.R` on that trait.
-- To create figure 5 it was necessary to repeat QTL analysis of number of fruits per reproductive plant using only those RILs for which data was also available for number of seeds per reproductive plant.
-This is set up at the end of `R/rqtl_files.R`, and mapping is performed using `R/mapping_ffit_reduced.R`.
 - `R/format_qtl_models.R` runs `fitqtl()` on each `stepwiseqtl()` model, and clusters colocalising QTL into groups.
 It groups cross objects, QTL models, model fits and clusters for a single trait into one list of objects, which is saved as an RDS file.

 ## Dependencies
+### With `renv`

+This repository is set up to be compatible with [`renv`](https://rstudio.github.io/renv/articles/renv.html), which takes a snapshot of the R-package names and versions used for this analysis and recreates them inside RStudio on your machine.
+It is essential to use the `fecundity_components.Rproj` file in RStudio.
+Install `renv` with `install.packages("renv")`, then open the RStudio project file, and the packages should install themselves, or such is the idea.

+`renv` has some trouble tracking packages from non-standard sources, so you may have to manually install `arghqtl` from github (see [Manual installation](#manual-installation).

+### Manual installation

 All analyses were done in R using RStudio.
 The following additional packages are required, which can be installed from CRAN using `install.packages()`:

 * `knitr`
+* `bookdown`
 * `kableExtra`
 * `qtl`
 * `lme4`